MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/delete-file.md

 The Delete File activity deletes files from the local file system or from a network location specified using a UNC path.
 You can purge a folder that contains old log files.

 ## Configuring the Delete File Activity
- Before you configure the Delete File activity, you need to know which files you are deleting.
+ Before you configure the Delete File activity, you need to know which files you're deleting.

  Use the following information to configure the Delete File activity.